Proof of Factorization of Heavy Quarkonium Production in Non-Equilibrium QCD at RHIC and LHC

 \section{Introduction}

+Recently we have proved the non relativistic QCD (NRQCD) factorization in heavy quarkonium production at high energy colliders at all orders in coupling constant in \cite{nayaknr}.
+In this paper we extend this to non-equilibrium QCD and prove the NRQCD factorization at all orders in coupling constant in non-equilibrium QCD which is necessary to study quark-gluon plasma at RHIC and LHC.

 Just after the big bang our universe was filled with a state of matter known as quark-gluon plasma.
 The temperature of quark-gluon plasma is $\gsim$ 200 MeV which is much larger than the temperature of the sun.
 Besides black holes, the quark-gluon plasma is denser than all other forms of the matter we know so far.
 Hence recreating this early universe scenario in the laboratory is challenging.
-At present RHIC (Au-Au collisions at $\sqrt{s}$ = 200 GeV) and LHC (Pb-Pb collisions $\sqrt{s}$ = 2.76 TeV) provide the best facilities to study the production of quark-gluon plasma in the laboratory \cite{qgp,qgp1}.
-In the second run the LHC will collide two lead nuclei at $\sqrt{s}$ = 5.5 TeV which will create even more energy density, {\it i. e.}, it will produce quark-gluon plasma with higher temperature.
+At present RHIC (Au-Au collisions at $\sqrt{s}_{NN}$ = 200 GeV) and LHC (Pb-Pb collisions at $\sqrt{s}_{NN}$ = 2.76 TeV in the run-1) provide the best facilities to study the production of quark-gluon plasma in the laboratory.
+In the run-2 the LHC collides two lead nuclei at $\sqrt{s}_{NN}$ = 5.02 TeV which creates even more energy density, {\it i. e.}, it produces quark-gluon plasma with higher temperature.